vivdiwakar/GSuite/ParseGmailMboxToMaildir/README.md

   - Due to Windows having limits on the length of file path and name, full paths are truncated at 135 characters (+ 3 characters for '...' and another 4 characters for '.txt' extension) if necessary
+  - Forced encoding to UTF-8 for file reading and writing, otherwise Windows uses _charmap_ encoding and fails out on some characters seen as illegal and / or not recognised
+  - Handles only two date formats at the moment, might need to extend this to suit any other combinations
+  - Common characters illegal in filename in Windows and Linux are stripped out, but the list might not be complete

 ## Usage ##
 ```